 The Procurement Service Center has provided guidance on Travel & Procurement Updates Related to the Coronavirus.

-For purposes of the state order, social distancing requirements include all of the following:
+For purposes of the state and county orders, social distancing requirements include all of the following:

-Maintain at least 6 feet of social distancing from other individuals;
+Maintain at least six feet of social distancing from other individuals;

 Frequently and thoroughly wash your hands with soap and water for at least 20 seconds.
 If soap and water are not available, use hand sanitizer with at least 60 percent alcohol.